18

 1 Year

-University of the Potomac is accredited by the Middle States Commission on Higher Education, an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+University of the Potomac’s accreditation status is currently non-compliance, show cause.
+The Commission’s most recent action on the institution’s accreditation status on June 27, 2024 was to issue a show cause.
+The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation. www.msche.org.
+3624 Market Street, Philadelphia, PA 19104, (267) 284-5000.

 Our location in the nation’s capital means we can offer faculty members with direct expertise in government contract management.
 You’ll learn from instructors who offer real-world insight into this complex area of administration.